worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 on your computer,
 but then you still need to store the key to the encrypted folder in a password manager.

-Go to lastpass.com, log in to your vault and click the plus sign in the red circle to create a new item.
+Go to [LastPass](https://www.lastpass.com), log in to your vault and click the plus sign in the red circle to create a new item.
-Select _Secure Note_
+When asked what item to create, select _Secure Note_.

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-encrypt-store-1.png" width="50%"><!--- Image is read from master branch or use full URL-->